 LPA-Aspirin Check® is a commercially available genetic test (Berkeley HeartLab) that detects the presence of the rs3798220 allele.
-Patients with a positive test for rs3798220 have a higher risk for thrombosis, and therefore may derive more benefit from the anti-thrombotic properties of ASA.
-It has been proposed that the additional information obtained from the LAP-Aspirin Check test may aid physicians in better estimating the benefit/risk of ASA therapy, and therefore may aid in deciding whether to prescribe ASA for individual patients.
+Patients with a positive test for rs3798220 have a higher risk for thrombosis, and therefore may derive more benefit from the anti-thrombotic properties of aspirin.
+It has been proposed that the additional information obtained from the LAP-Aspirin Check test may aid physicians in better estimating the benefit/risk of aspirin therapy and therefore may aid in deciding whether to prescribe aspirin for individual patients.

 A related medical policy is Measurement of Lipoprotein-Associated Phospholipase A2 (Lp-PLA2) in the Assessment of Cardiovascular Risk.